ibis-project/ibis/docs/source/index.rst

   analytics, aka **Ibis expressions**, that enable composable, reusable analytics on structured data.
 If you can express something with a SQL SELECT query, you can write it with Ibis.
+- Integrated user interfaces to HDFS and other storage systems.
 - An extensible translator-compiler system that targets multiple SQL systems
-- Tools for wrapping user-defined functions in Impala and eventually other SQL engines

 SQL engine support needing code contributors: